sussmanLab/cellGPU/README.md

 ## Directory structure

-In this repository follows a simple structure.
-The main executables, activeVertex.cpp avoroguppy.cpp are in the base directory and can be used to reproduce timing information.
+This repository follows a simple structure.
+The main executables, activeVertex.cpp and voronoi.cpp are in the base directory and can be used to reproduce timing information.
 Header files are in inc/, source files are in src/, and object files get put in obj/ and obj/cuobj (which are .gitignored).
 A super-explicit makefile is used.